 - Boko Haram, the sect of jihadist terrorists running rampant throughout Nigeria, have reportedly killed more than 1,200 people over the past three years.

 - During a memorial service in Afghanistan for the 16 villagers killed by a U.S. soldier last week, Taliban insurgents opened fire and killed one Afghan soldier.

 - Another week, another Tibetan monk pulls the ol' self-immolation protest in China.
 This one was a 20-year-old and becomes the 30th death over the past year.

 - In the wake of “Vatileaks,” the lazily-created slang term for the series of internal memos and confidential documents showcasing how incredibly corrupt the Vatican is, the Pope launched a criminal probe to find the rat.

-- Here's a quiz: If I told you an American state authorized selling state-approved specialty license plates that feature the phrase “one state under God,” which one do you think it'd be?
+- Here's a quiz: If I told you an American state authorised selling state-approved specialty license plates that feature the phrase “,” which one do you think it'd be?

 - Back in 1969, the Scientology-run magazine Advance! released an article about how life is going to be in the far-away future year of 2010.
 Among the “groovy changes”?
 Totally being done with this ridiculous “Earth” thing and moving to our rightful planet Mothar.

 - Turns out, the “2007 Outstanding Citizen of the Year” and “2012 Distinguished Preacher” has a rap sheet for trying to grab an undercover officer's junk in a forest preserve.

 - Updating the link I highlighted last week regarding the “emo-looking” youths who've been getting stoned to death in Iraq for being devil worshippers (a designation they get for listening to rock music and wearing their hair a little differently), the total of estimated deaths has risen dramatically from 14 to 58.